Types of Chinese Work Visas

 The M Visa is designed for individuals engaging in short-term business activities, such as attending conferences, negotiating contracts, or meeting with business partners.

-It is not intended for full-time employment.
+However, it is not intended for full-time employment.

 Eligibility and Requirements for M Visa